x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/migrate-mailboxes-across-tenants.md

 7. Perform verification testing of mail flow to/from new mailboxes in the target tenant.

-8. If you are using Exchange Online Protection (EOP): In the target tenant recreate mail flow rules (also known as transport rules), connectors, white/black lists etc. from source tenant.
+8. If you are using Exchange Online Protection (EOP): In the target tenant recreate mail flow rules (also known as transport rules), connectors, block lists, allow lists, etc. from source tenant.

 #### Begin migration